pmj-chosim/Trash/README.md

 # Trash
 Any code.
-I will upload files freely
+I will upload files freel